okuvshynov/dotfiles/claude/commands/commit.md

 If the original instructions were given in a todo-like file:
  - If that file was a part of version control, commit any changes to that file as well
- - If that file was not a part of version control, treat it as temporary todo: summarize the instructions and subsequent user guidance into the commit message and clean up that file
+ - If that file was not a part of version control, treat it as temporary todo: summarize the instructions and subsequent user guidance into the commit message and/or persistent documentation files (CLAUDE.md) and clean up that file